-The company issues bonds with the unilateral right to extend the maturity period by up to 12 months.
-In other respects, financing needs are met by equity and credit facilities with Sparebanken Sør.
-The company has a revolving credit facility with Sparebanken Sør, which can be used to refinance outstanding bonds.
+The company issues covered bonds with the opportunity to extend the maturities by up to 12 months.
+In addition, financing needs are met by using equity and credit facilities with Sparebanken Sør.
 The Board of Directors considers the company's liquidity risk to be low.

-As at 31.12.2020 the company satisfied the liquidity requirements imposed on European banks and finance companies (LCR - Liquidity Coverage Ratio).
-The requirement was set at 100 % as from 31.12.2017.
+As at 31.12.2021 the company had a liquidity portfolio in addition to substitute assets and was compliant with the liquidity requirements imposed on financial institutions, with an LCR ratio of 1 001 percent.